dimitarpg13/generalized_synthetic_control_for_testops/Resources.md

-# Resources on Generalized Synthetic Control For Test Ops
+# Resources on Hypothesis Testing and Generalized Synthetic Control For Test Ops

 ## articles